Bespoke mechanic Yeet exclusive 9 min read

 The "Fartcoin" question, briefly addressed

 Yeet's deposit-currency list includes Fartcoin alongside the standard BTC/ETH/USDT options.
 This is not a typo or marketing joke for the Coin Race specifically; Fartcoin is a real Solana-ecosystem memecoin, and Yeet has chosen to support it both as a deposit currency and as a Coin Race participant.
-The brand-voice signal is intentional: Yeet positions for a memecoin-native crypto audience.
+Yeet-voice signal is intentional: Yeet positions for a memecoin-native crypto audience.

 For verification purposes, the inclusion of Fartcoin as a Coin Race participant does not change the fairness math; it is just one of five tokens whose price-curve drives the race.
 The structural integrity is the same regardless of which assets are on the race grid.